UppASD/UppASD-manual/content/input.rst

   1 1   0.000000  0.000000  0.000000

 The first entry indicates the *site number*, whereas the second one indicates the *atom type*.
-The concept of atom type is central when setting up UppASD simulations because every ``type`` is associated with a particular set defined exchange couplings.
+The concept of atom type is central when setting up UppASD simulations because every ``type`` is associated with a particular set of exchange couplings.
 In this specific case there is only one atom type (and one site), namely Fe with atomic position at the origin.

 .. %In the case of random alloy, two extra columns are required for atom component (third column) and its concentration (fourth %column).
 In the case of a binary 30-70 AB alloy in the B2 structure, the corresponding \rfilename{posfile} looks like: